icnagy/XIIO/README.md

 ## What's new in V3

-- Internal clock 60-240 bpm with selectable quater or sixteenth note quantization
+- Internal clock 60-240 bpm with selectable quarter or sixteenth note quantization
 - Rewritten glide function with glide time from 1/32note to full note
 - New settings available via multi-plate touch